sagemath/sagewiki_to_gh-2022-10-10/days93.md

 If you are interested in attending the workshop, get in contact with the organizers.
 The cost for semi-pension (hotel + breakfast + dinner) is only 40€ per day thanks to Faber.
 Some fundings is available via the [[http://opendreamkit.org/|OpenDreamKit European grant]] and can be requested to the organizers.

+You can find very detailed practical information about how to reach Faber [[http://mat.uab.cat/~masdeu/files/faber_information.pdf|HERE]].

 == Organizers ==

  * [[http://www.labri.fr/perso/vdelecro/|Vincent Delecroix]]